zarpafantasma/corpus_rythmos/I- Scientific_Papers/013-en_US-Rhythmic_Meteorology.md

 captures this multiscale coupling efficiency.
 High α indicates coherent energy cascade from storm-scale to surface; low α indicates incomplete coupling where rotation exists aloft but fails to organize downward.

-To validate this hypothesis, we subjected the framework to the TorNet 2021 benchmark dataset—a rigorously curated collection of NEXRAD radar data from MIT Lincoln Laboratory.
+To validate this hypothesis, we subjected the framework to the TorNet 2021 benchmark dataset, a rigorously curated collection of NEXRAD radar data from MIT Lincoln Laboratory.
 By deploying the same Errors-in-Variables methodology used throughout this work, we demonstrate that α provides statistically robust discrimination between confirmed tornadoes and false alarms, with the critical finding that α functions as a FAR reduction tool rather than a competing detection algorithm.

 The single inverted case (outbreak 210317) reveals the physical boundary conditions of the framework: when anomalous precipitation loading (KDP) dominates the radar signature, α measures the topology of the hydrometeor field rather than the vorticity field.
 This failure mode is diagnosable from polarimetric context, providing a natural gating mechanism for operational deployment.